drewww/substrate/notes/generator-spec.md

 What is our actual data structure that we spit out?
     It's a 2d array, HxW, and each cell has a data structure that has, to start, (road, building).
 Over time it will get a lot more detail to it.

+Okay now for the L-system itself.

+TRUE L-systems operate on strings, and then have something that represents those strings.

+So we might have an axiom that is...

+this is hard. in the classic examples you have a single "pointer" that moves around.
+The fractal examples are clear.

+If we had a "seed" that is "O" and has some implied base location.

+then

+wRasd as directions

+constants:
+    [ push
+    ] pop
+    + turn right 90
+    - turn left 90

+commands:
+    F push forward one space, make a road

+seed:
+    O origin

+O -> [F]+[F]+[F]+[F]

+F -> FF

+ later add chances that it splits, makes other strange shapes, and so on. we can have F's that go forward but cannot spawn

+and then subsequently there's a rationalization pass that identifies intersections and such.

+Now the question is whether it's simpler to express this in code than being fancy with l-systems.